PolicyLink and USC Program for Environmental & Regional Equity

 First published August 2017

-In fact, closing racial gaps in income would boost the regional economy by nearly $138 billion.
-Equitable growth is the path to sustained economic prosperity.
-To build a Bay Area economy that works for all, regional leaders must commit to putting all residents on the path to economic security through strategies to grow good jobs, build capabilities, remove barriers, and expand opportunities for the people and places being left behind.Download Resource
+To build a more equitable Los Angeles, leaders in the private, public, nonprofit, and philanthropic sectors must commit to putting all residents on the path to economic security through equity-focused strategies and policies to grow good jobs, build capabilities, remove barriers, and expand opportunities for the people and places being left behind.Download Resource